 - You will build your professional reputation in the legal community.

-The fact is that very few students participate in writing competitions, so you will often have little in the way of actual competition, so the odds of actually winning a writing competition are very good.
+The fact is that very few students participate in writing competitions, so you will often have little in the way of competition.
+The odds of actually winning a writing competition are very good.